Cycle to Work

 To further enhance the benefits for staff cycling to work, Belfast Trust has teamed up with Halfords to bring you cycle2work.

-From 2nd April 2013, Halfords have administered the Trust’s Cycle to Work Scheme allowing us to free up resources to promote and administer other travelling to work initiatives focused on sustainable travel.
+From 2nd April 2013, Halfords have administered Belfast Trust’s Cycle Voucher Scheme allowing us to free up resources to promote and administer other travelling to work initiatives focused on sustainable travel.

 Halfords have set up partnerships with around 25 local suppliers across Northern Ireland to ensure that staff can select a bike from a store that is convenient to them and purchase brands that Halfords may not stock.